📖 Quick Navigation:

 As for creating a Microsoft account, just go to the Microsoft website, click Create Microsoft Account, and follow the prompts to register.

-How to bypass system requirement for Windows 11
+How to bypass system requirements for Windows 11

 After saying Windows 11 is the next generation, many users want to install Windows 11 or free upgrade from Windows 10 to Windows 11.
-But some computer does not meet the Windows 11 minimum requirements and want to bypass it.
+But some computer does not meet the minimum specs for Windows 11 and want to bypass it.

 As a rule, this is very unsafe, but it is not impossible.
-To make your computer and data on it safe, it's suggested to create a system image backup in Windows 10 with a free backup software like AOMEI Backupper Standard.
+To make your computer and data on it safe, it's suggested to create a system image backup in Windows 10 with AOMEI Backupper Standard.
+It's not only a third-party system requirement checker, but also free backup software to protect data continuously.

-After that, you can create new registry key - BypassTPMCheck and BypassSecureBootCheck in the Registry Editor, set its value to 1 and restart your computer to make these change take effect.
+After backing up, you can create new registry key - BypassTPMCheck and BypassSecureBootCheck in the Registry Editor, set its value to 1 and restart your computer to make these changes take effect.
 For detailed steps, please refer to: Clean Install Windows 11 without TPM and Secure Boot.

-Although system requirements for Windows 11 are somewhat harsh, it is also considered from 3 aspects, including security, stability and compatibility.
+Although system requirements for Windows 11 are somewhat harsh, it is also considered security, stability, and compatibility issue.
 It is recommended to strictly follow the relevant standards and it is likely to lead to serious consequences if you choose to bypass the minimum system requirements to upgrade to Windows 11.
-If you insists on doing this, please backup system before upgrading.